kplang/AboutUS/README.md

 kp is a new language blending Python's simplicity and C's performance mindset, designed for scripting, embedded automation, and AI/ML.

+EX :

+1. Non-Coders on Embedded Boards (via LLM + KP)
+🔌 Plug sensors or devices into Raspberry Pi, ESP32, or custom boards

+🎙 Use voice commands like:

+“Read temperature from sensor every 10 seconds and log it.”

+✅ KP interprets + LLM generates cross-language code on the fly

+🚀 Result: code runs on embedded boards without the user writing a single line

+🧠 KP voice+LLM interface upgrades functionality like:

+“Add WiFi OTA update to the C code block”

+🎯 Result: Teams maintain existing code, KP wraps upgrades seamlessly

 🚀 Features
 Easy-to-read syntax (Python-inspired)